chrper80/Milestone-project2/README.md

 ##### Error

-1: Stray start tag script. *Check with mentor, line 69-70*
+1: Stray start tag script. *Moved the script to it´s correct location*

 ##### Warning

 1: Section lacks heading.
-Consider using h2-h6 elements to add identifying headings to all sections.
+Consider using h2-h6 elements to add identifying headings to all sections. *I decided not to have a heading here*

 1: The type attribute is unnecessary for JavaScript resources. *Removed*